 |Wappapello||Open.
 Watch for Flooding when the lake is up.

 From Sam A Baker to #53 parking area the trail is well used and easy to follow.
 Watch closely for markers just north of mile 7 where the trail runs close to private land.

-#53 parking to #55 parking is all cear and in pretty good shape.
-Keep a lookout for a re-route around some tornado damage at mi 9.5.
+#53 parking to #55 parking is all clear and in pretty good shape.
+The re-route at mi 9.5 is in good shape.
 Recent work has left it clear and well signed, but expect some seasonal growth.

-Hwy F parking to 546 should be in pretty good shape as it was cleared last spring, but watch for growth on the pipeline crossings.
+Hwy F parking to 546 should be in pretty good shape, but watch for growth on the pipeline crossings.

 The trail is difficult to follow in the pipeline crossings at mi 26 due to seasonal growth.
 Keep a look out for signs.